vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/ignoreME.md

 </details>

-Make sure you're in the like repository folder, which should be named something like **Stackname-like-service** and Ensure your buildspec_prod.yml is ready.
+Make sure you're in the like repository folder, which should be named something like **Stackname-like-service**.

 <pre>
 $ cd ~/environment/<b>REPLACE_ME_LIKE_REPOSITORY_NAME</b>